 Stetson University has committed $800,000 in support of military veterans across all of the University's full- and part-time undergraduate and graduate programs as part of its participation in the GI Bill's Yellow Ribbon Program.
-The College of Law has a total of $75,000 available to support 15 veterans.
+The College of Law currently supports 15 veterans or eligible dependents.
+Beginning with the 2016-2017 academic year, Stetson Law will support an unlimited number of veterans or eligible dependents.
 Each veteran or eligible dependent receives up to $5,000 per academic year from Stetson Law.

 The Post-9/11 GI Bill for Private Schools - the VA will pay the full net cost of all tuition and fees for any approved program up to a maximum of $21,084.89 for the 2015-2016 academic year.
 For Yellow Ribbon recipients, Stetson Law will support the student with up to $5,000 per year; the VA will match that amount up to the balance of tuition and fees and issue payment directly to the institution.

 What are the benefits of attending Stetson University College of Law under the Yellow Ribbon program?